DigitalCoin1/electrum-sperocoin/contrib/osx/README.md

 Move `prebuilt_qr` to El Capitan: `contrib/osx/CalinsQRReader/prebuilt_qr`.

-#### 2. Build electrum-onion
+#### 2. Build electrum-spero

-    cd electrum-onion
+    cd electrum-spero
     ./contrib/osx/make_osx

-This creates both a folder named electrum-onion.app and the .dmg file.
+This creates both a folder named electrum-spero.app and the .dmg file.

 If you want the binaries codesigned for MacOS and notarised by Apple's central server, provide these env vars to the `make_osx` script: